concur/developer.concur.com/direct-connects/hotel/post-reservation-query.markdown

 ---
-title: Hotel
+title: Post a reservation query
 layout: operation
 ---

+## Description

+This request is sent when the Travel user requests the reservation details for the supplied reservation ID.
+The response includes the reservation details, and is identical to the [Post New Reservation][1] response.

 ##  Request

-The following request is sent when the Travel user requests the reservation details for the supplied reservation ID.
-The response includes the reservation details, and is identical to the [Post New Reservation][1] response.

 | ----- |
 |  Supported Accept Types |  Encoding |